-In 1971 levy limitations and local government aids were enacted which were important to determining the amount of the property tax levy.
+In 1971 levy limitations and local government aids were enacted which were important in determining the amount of the property tax levy.
 Modifications have been made to both of these programs since that time.
-The general levy limit for county and city governments has been removed beginning with taxes payable 1993.
-A "truth-in-taxation" system of reporting proposed levies to taxpayers and conducting levy hearings will be fully phased in for taxes payable 1993.
+Beginning with taxes payable in 1993, the general levy limit for county and city governments was repealed, and a "truth-in-taxation" system of reporting proposed levies to taxpayers and conducting levy hearings was established.

-In 1988 several provisions were enacted that significantly altered a number of features of the system as it emerged after 1971.
+In 1988 several provisions were enacted that significantly altered some of the features of the system as it emerged after 1971.
 The concept of assessed value, calculated by multiplying classification percentages times estimated market value to obtain the taxable portion of value, was replaced by a tax capacity concept.
 Tax capacities are based on class rates applied to market values, and local tax rates now are expressed as percentages of total tax capacity in a taxing area, rather than as mill rates.
 Agricultural credit and state-paid homestead credit, long prominent features of Minnesota's property tax system, were replaced by homestead and agricultural credit aid in 1990.
 Disparity reduction aid began in 1989 and provides aid to high tax rate areas.